aadenisova/bird_innovation/scripts/README.md

 ### launch_get_inno.sh

 It takes positions that fall into groups 1,2 or 3 from file in maf_counts (ex.
-NC_044234.2.maf.csv) and runs get_inno.py using this csv-file as input.
+NC_044234.2.maf.csv) and runs get_inno.py using this csv-file as input

 ### get_inno.py

+It takes files made by get_bed_int3.py from intervals_by_chrom3 (ex. two_alleles_NC_044216.2.maf.bed) and files made by maf_screening.py from maf_counts (ex.
+NC_044234.2.maf.csv), filters positions from maf_counts: only positions fall into any of 1, 2, 3 can stay and then merge this files together.

 ### launch_big_table.sh